idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 - B and C come up with a metaphor for the critical element and B tells A.
   - Sample metaphors: Fantasy, Sports, War, Folks Tales, star trek.

-#### Puncuation and Repruncutation
+#### Punctuation and Repruncutation

-- Framing is the puctuation of objective reality into our subjective reality.
+- Framing is the punctuation of objective reality into our subjective reality.
 - See great examples from book that,that,is - with comma's periods and question marks

 ### 4: Values and Criteria

 #### Structure of meaning

-Story of castle under seige, in defiance, the folks in the castle starving catupult all thier food out.
-People seiging, already demoralized since out of supplies interpertt food as a taunt that they can last forever and go home.
+Story of castle under siege, in defiance, the folks in the castle starving catapult all their food out.
+People seiging, already demoralized since out of supplies interpret food as a taunt that they can last forever and go home.

 #### Values and motivation

 Values - the reasons you get out of bed.
 Filter over which you see objective reality.
 People who value fun, ask how much fun is in something.
 Also, goals usually indicate values.
 Goal is build product, probably value creating new things.

-#### Criteria and Judgement
+#### Criteria and Judgment

 Value -> what we desire and want
 Criteria -> standard/evidence we use to make decisions.

 #### Chaining value and Criteria by

-#### Criteria Equivelance
+#### Criteria Equivalence

 #### Chunking Down to Define

 #### Reality Strategies

-#### Reality Startegy Exercise
+#### Reality Strategy Exercise

 #### Chunk up to identify and utilize

-#### Heirarchy of value and criteria
+#### Hierarchy of value and criteria

-#### Heirarchy of criteria technique
+#### Hierarchy of criteria technique

 ### 5: Belief and Expectations